INS Magen: Construction and career

 She was laid down on 7 February 2018 and launched on 12 May 2019 at German Naval Yards and ThyssenKrupp in Kiel.
-She was handed over to Israeli Navy on 2 December and commissioned on 11 November 2020.
+She was handed over to the Israeli Navy on 2 December and commissioned on 11 November 2020.
 In Haifa in September 2022, the vessel's 76/62 rapid-fire main gun was ceremonially accepted for her and her sister ship Oz.

 Operational history

 In February 2022, the INS Magen took part in an exercise in the Mediterranean.
 Among other things, missile defense and unmanned vehicles were tested.
 During the exercise, training was given to repel missiles from Iran.